nycmeshnet/nycmesh.net/content/faq/index.md

 ### <a name="id"></a>Do I need to provide identification to join NYC Mesh?

 NYC Mesh asks for only basic contact information to be able to carry out the install.
-We welcome all New Yorkers to join the community regardless of immigration status or life circumstance.
+We welcome everyone living in New York to join the community regardless of immigration status or life circumstance.
 If you have concerns about privacy, please send us an email at help@nycmesh.net or talk to us in person at our monthly [meetup](https://www.meetup.com/nycmesh/).

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>